zambien/vagrant-gravitational/README.md

 ping 10.0.0.12
 ping 10.0.0.13
 ```

+The quickstart repo is already there on the gravity-control host, so cd into it:

+`cd quickstart`

 You are now ready to build your first Gravity cluster image and run the remainder of the
 gravity quickstart: